o-oliush/e-e-test-generator/README.md

 ## Features

 - 📁 Upload contextual video or supporting files that will be forwarded to the AI when requesting new prompts.
-Video uploads are streamed to OpenAI's Files API so large assets can be analyzed without inlining them in requests.
+Video uploads are streamed to OpenAI's Files API with the `vision` purpose so large assets (including `.mp4`) can be analyzed without inlining them in requests.
 - 💬 Send free-form instructions to OpenAI's API to generate detailed Markdown test plans.
 - 🗂️ Persist AI-generated prompts as Markdown files within the local `tests/` directory and list them in the UI.
 - ▶️ Run any stored test prompt by resending it to the AI for simulated execution or verification.